sytnax-erorr/Object-detection-test-with-react/README.md

 **Reason for low accuracy:**

-1. Accuracy was much higher in Jupyter notebook(for given test images - (not completely overfitting)), reason for low here is, Here input images having lots of noise in background as compared to the training images.
+1. Accuracy was much higher in Jupyter notebook(for given test images - (not exactly overfitting)), reason for low here is, Here input images having lots of noise in background as compared to the training images.

-2. Size variation in image, when drawing boxes at clients end.
+2. Size variation in image & canvas, when drawing boxes at clients end.

 3. Few training images.